Command line interface

 Some documentations depend on auto generated sections and extra features, use

-option to enable those; it considers that the environment has all
+the --extra option to enable those; it considers that the environment has all

-the tools needed, for example, vivado
+the tools needed, for example, vivado is accessible for the HDL documentation.

-See adi_doctools/cli/custom-doc.py to understand how the extra steps are
+See adi_doctools/cli/custom_doc.py to understand how the extra steps are

 included, but in summary, they are just a sequence of bash commands wrapped on python.